 As you may be aware, the site is owned by the Army and, as such, they have restrictions because of COVID-19.

-When these restrictions have been lifted and we are able to arrange a date, which is most likely now going to be in Spring 2021, we will advertise the details.
+When these restrictions have been lifted and we are able to arrange a date, we will advertise the details.

 In many cases, property compensation is paid where a terminable wayleave exists.